What You Will Learn

 - Security in parsing of XML

 - AJAX attack trends and common attacks

-Day five focuses on cutting-edge web application technologies and current research area.
-Topics such as clickjacking and DNS rebinding are covered.
+Day five focuses on cutting-edge web application technologies and current research in this area.
+Topics such as serialization security, clickjacking, and DNS rebinding are covered.
 These vulnerabilities have emerged and changed in recent years, and we are refining our defense strategies against them.
 We cover recent developments on these topics and the latest defensive tactics to protect against these attacks.

 - DNS rebinding